 - Was the volcanic destruction of Thera the source of the Atlantis legend?

-- Evidence suggests that there were no significant deaths at the Akrotiri site, but did the residents of the buildings and street we can see today, make it to safe land before the giant tsunami created by the destruction of the original island fanned out across the Aegean Sea?
+- Did the residents of the buildings and street we can see today, make it to safe land before the giant tsunami created by the destruction of the original island fanned out across the Aegean Sea?

 Highlights of Akrotiri Archaeological Site